Report a problem

 Council’s rangers are responsible for enforcing general parking regulations in both residential and commercial areas but cannot be everywhere all of the time.
 Council has no power to police parking on privately owned property such as vacant lots.
 If you believe residents or visitors to Prince Henry are parking illegally, please contact Randwick City Council on the following numbers and, staffing levels permitting, your call will be attended to promptly.

 The Australian Road Rules about parking are designed with the safety and welfare of all road users in mind.
 Council urges all drivers to park legally and with care.
-Remembering to park in accordance with the road rules will also avoid unpleasant parking fines.
+Remembering to park in accordance with the road rules will also avoid unwanted parking fines.

 In addition to parking in restricted areas as detailed on road signs, you should contact Council to report on vehicles parked: